GentleDell/DEBOR/README.md

 # Reconstruction of Dressed Body from a Single RGB Image
 The goal of this project is to reconstruct a dressed body and full texture from single RGB images.
-To this end, we construct a pipeline to estimate the body pose and shape, per-vertex displacements (as clothes) and UV texture map explicitly.
+To this end, we construct a pipeline to estimate the body pose and shape, per-vertex offsets (as clothes) and UV texture map explicitly.
 The implementation is based on [VIBE](https://github.com/mkocabas/VIBE), [GraphCMR](https://github.com/nkolot/GraphCMR), [RotationContinuity](https://github.com/papagina/RotationContinuity), [
 TexturePose](https://github.com/geopavlakos/TexturePose), [MultiGarmentNetwork](https://github.com/bharat-b7/MultiGarmentNetwork).

-This repo has been tested on Ubuntu18.04 with GTX1650/GTX2070.
+This repo has been tested on Ubuntu18.04 with Intel® Core™ i7-9700K CPU and GTX2070 (~19.7FPS).

 ## Dependencies